Returning to nursing

 You may need to undertake a return to practice programme if you've previously been a registered nurse and wish to return to the profession.

 The programme - which takes between three and 12 months to complete - provides a platform to work with other professionals to update your skills and knowledge, so you can return to nursing with confidence.
+The return to practice - general practice nursing programme also takes between three and 12 months to complete.

 Your skills and experience are invaluable to increase the nursing workforce and improve the level of patient care that can be provided.